dsssssssss9/PewPew-10.3/README.md

 # PewPew-10.3
-Several small simple programs based heavily on the examples provided by the designer of the Pewew Radomir Dopieralski.
+Several small simple programs based very heavily on the examples provided by the designer of the Pewew Radomir Dopieralski.

 See his orignal code & examples here....